 The month of April is nationally recognized as Sexual Assault Awareness Month (SAAM).
 The Sexual Violence Prevention and Education team collaborates with campus and community partners to create a month full of educational and interactive ways to address sexual violence.
 The last week of the month, Sexual Violence Prevention Week, focuses on prevention programming and features Take Back the Night.
 Check out ways to get involved below!

 We know that talking about sexual assault can cause heightened emotions; if you need a quiet place to decompress and recenter, the Duck Nest is available to students during its regular office hours.
 If you need support, please contact the University Counseling Center or visit safe.uoregon.edu.

+Come by the EMU Green lawn between April 8-12 to view a display of 3,250 red Solo cups.
+Each cup represents a survivor of sexual violence on this campus.
 One in five women and one in sixteen men experience sexual violence by the time they leave college.
-If we apply these ratios to the University of Oregon, that means that, statistically, 3250 people will be sexually assaulted during their time at UO.
+If we apply these ratios to the University of Oregon, that means statistically 3,250 people will experience sexual harm during their time at UO.

 If you’ve experienced trauma or know someone who has, you are not alone.
 While trauma can have profound impacts, it does not have to define who we become.
 This workshop will increase your understanding of what constitutes trauma and increase your awareness of trauma prevalence, signs and symptoms, and campus resources that can help.
 This workshop will also equip you with coping strategies for managing symptoms related to trauma exposure and PTSD.
 This workshop is free and open to UO students, faculty, and staff.